tdarlic/making-embedded-systems/Week3/README.md

 ## 5. Further investigation
 ### What are the hardware registers that cause the LED to turn on and off?
 (From the processor manual, don’t worry about initialization.)

-This is short description of registers invloved in setting up the green LED
+This is short description of registers involved in setting up the green LED

 As described above below is description of green LED addresses from `main.h`:
 ```c
 #define LD3_Pin GPIO_PIN_13
 #define LD3_GPIO_Port GPIOG
 ```
-Following register are invloved in turining the LED on and off:
+Following register are involved in turining the LED on and off:
 GPIO port used in this case is `GPIOG` and the address is defined in line 1254 in `stm32f429xx.h` file
 ```c
 #define GPIOG ((GPIO_TypeDef *) GPIOG_BASE)